-- (i) The aim of this procedure is to ensure that, during the life of this Agreement, industrial disputes, (including grievances within the meaning of the Anti-Discrimination Act 1977) or individual grievances are prevented or resolved as quickly as possible at the level they occur in the workplace. - (ii) The parties agree that whilst the procedures contained in this clause are being followed, there is an expectation that normal work will continue. - (iii) In seeking a resolution to any industrial dispute or industrial grievance, the Department may be represented by an industrial organisation of employers, and the officers of the Department may be represented by an industrial organisation of officers.

-(iv) Where a grievance or dispute involves confidential or other sensitive material (including issues of harassment or discrimination under the Anti Discrimination Act, 1977) that makes it impractical for the staff member to advise their immediate manager the notification may occur to the next appropriate level of management, including where required, to the Chief Executive or delegate.
+- (i) The aim of this procedure is to ensure that, during the life of this Agreement, industrial disputes, (including grievances within the meaning of the Anti-Discrimination Act 1977) or individual grievances are prevented or resolved as quickly as possible at the level they occur in the workplace. - (ii) The parties agree that whilst the procedures contained in this clause are being followed, there is an expectation that normal work will continue. - (iii) In seeking a resolution to any industrial dispute or industrial grievance, OEH may be represented by an industrial organisation of employers, and the employees of OEH may be represented by an industrial organisation of employees. - (iv) Where a grievance or dispute involves confidential or other sensitive material (including issues of harassment or discrimination under the Anti-Discrimination Act 1977) that makes it impractical for the employee to advise their immediate manager the notification may occur to the next appropriate level of management, including where required, to the Chief Executive or delegate.

-52.2 Steps to resolve Industrial Grievances or Disputes
+50.2 Steps to resolve Industrial Grievances or Disputes

-When a dispute or grievance arises, or is considered likely to occur, the following steps are to be followed:-
+When a dispute or grievance arises, or is considered likely to occur, the following steps are to be followed:

-Step 1 The matter is discussed between the officer(s) and the Reporting Officer or other appropriate officer concerned and addressed within one week.
+Step 1 The matter is discussed between the employee(s) and their immediate supervisor/ manager or other appropriate employee concerned and addressed within one week.

-The officer(s) concerned may discuss the matter with the Union delegate, if so desired.
+The employee(s) concerned may discuss the matter with the Union delegate, if so desired.

-- Step 2 If, after a week since the matter was discussed with the Union delegate and the Reporting Officer the matter remains unresolved, the officer(s) concerned may discuss the matter with the Union delegate and the Branch Director.
-If the matter remains unresolved follow Step 3. - Step 3 If, after a week since the matter was discussed with the Union delegate and the Branch Director, the matter is still unresolved, the officer(s) concerned may discuss the matter with the Branch Director, a representative of the Human Resources Branch and a Union delegate and/or official.
+- Step 2 If, after a week since the matter was discussed with the Union delegate and the Reporting Officer the matter remains unresolved, the employee(s) concerned may discuss the matter with the Union delegate and the Branch Director.
+If the matter remains unresolved follow Step 3. - Step 3 If, after a week since the matter was discussed with the Union delegate and the Branch Director, the matter is still unresolved, the employee(s) concerned may discuss the matter with the Branch Director, a representative of the Human Resources Branch and a Union delegate and/or official.

-Where it is agreed by the parties, and the matter is of an urgent nature, the officer may go to Step 3 immediately.
+Where it is agreed by the parties, and the matter is of an urgent nature, the employee may go to Step 3 immediately.
 In the event that the parties agree to go to Step 3 immediately, no more than a week should elapse since the matter was first raised until Step 4 is followed.

-Step 4 The matter is discussed between senior representatives of the Department and the relevant Union.
+Step 4 The matter is discussed between senior representatives of OEH and the relevant Union.
 The parties agree to exhaust the process of conciliation before considering Step 5 below.

 It is agreed that the parties will not deliberately frustrate or delay these procedures.
 All efforts are to be made to resolve the matter promptly.
-The conciliation process should take no longer than one month, unless the parties agree to a longer period.
+The conciliation process should take no longer than one (1) month, unless the parties agree to a longer period.

-Step 5 I no resolution is found, the matter may be referred to the Industrial Registrar in order for the Industrial Relations Commission or Industrial Court to exercise their functions under the Industrial Relations Act, 1996.
+Step 5 If no resolution is found, the matter may be referred to the Industrial Registrar in order for the Industrial Relations Commission or Industrial Court to exercise their functions under the Industrial Relations Act 1996.